tehnarenok/tehdev-certbot/README.md

-# Docker image for certbot anf nginx
+# Docker image for certbot and nginx

 ## How to use
 ### You need set theese envs for image `tehnarenok/certbot`: